In Greensboro, Who Pays Income Taxes on a Revocable Living Trust?

-Here is a brief summary of how the income taxes work for a revocable living trust.
+Here is a brief summary of how the income taxes work for a revocable living trust in both Greensboro, North Carolina, and the rest of the state.

 Isn’t that relief?
-Your revocable living trust will not complicate or change your taxes.
+Your revocable living trust will not complicate or change your North Carolina tax situation.
 However, even though the IRS considers these trust assets to be taxed to you personally, those assets that are in the trust will avoid probate estate administration at your death.

 After your death